AryaSvitkona/ShopwareStageCreator/README.md

 1. `git clone https://github.com/AryaSvitkona/ShopwareStageCreator.git` into root project directory of your shop (where you can find the shopware.php file, ex. "/var/www/user/shop/ShopwareStageCreator")
 2. change into folder with `cd ShopwareStageCreator`
 3. run script with `bash ssc.sh`

+### Exclude files and folders (optional)
+You will find inside "ShopwareStageCreator/files" a file called "rsync-excludes.txt".
+You're able to add specific files or folders, which not should be synced inside the "stage" subfolder.
+DON'T remove the "stage/" line, otherwise it will sync the stage folder inside itself until infinity and beyond.

 ---

 ## Used commands